Commons: Successful commons

 While the original work on the tragedy of the commons concept suggested that all commons were doomed to failure, they remain important in the modern world.
 Work by later economists has found many examples of successful commons, and Elinor Ostrom won the Nobel Prize for analysing situations where they operate successfully.
 For example, Ostrom found that grazing commons in the Swiss Alps have been run successfully for many hundreds of years by the farmers there.

 Allied to this is the "comedy of the commons" concept, where users of the commons are able to develop mechanisms to police their use to maintain, and possibly improve, the state of the commons.
 This term was coined in an essay by legal scholar, Carol M. Rose, in 1986.

+Building off of Ostrom's work, other scholars such as Baggio et al.Baggio, J., Barnett, A., Perez-Ibarra, I., Brady, U., Ratajczyk, E., Rollins, N., ... & Janssen, M. (2016).
+Explaining success and failure in the commons: the configural nature of Ostrom's institutional design principles.
+International Journal of the Commons, 10(2)./ref> have continued to analyze what factors support the successful management of the commons and common-pool resources.
+Design principles are considered a form of soft human-made infrastructure that are a pillar of successful management of the commons.
+In "Governing the Commons", Ostrom describes the following design principles which she found are often used in cases where common-pool resources are governed successfully: Clearly defined boundaries, congruence between appropriation and provision rules and local conditions, collective-choice arrangements, monitoring, graduated sanctions, conflict resolution mechanisms, minimal recognition of rights to organize, and nested enterprises.
+In addition to these principles, there are many others which may support the effective management of common-pool resources.
+Design principles are most effective in successful common-pool resource management when more than nine are used in combination Baggio, J., Barnett, A., Perez-Ibarra, I., Brady, U., Ratajczyk, E., Rollins, N., ... & Janssen, M. (2016).
+Explaining success and failure in the commons: the configural nature of Ostrom's institutional design principles.
+International Journal of the Commons, 10(2)./ref>.